 2) Stay Ahead of the Shed

 Depending on the breed of dog, you may notice an increase in the amount your dog sheds in the winter.
 The simple reality is that when dogs spend more time indoors, they’re going to leave more fur all over your house.
 There’s no getting around some extra vacuuming and sweeping of fur, but you can remove a lot of it beforehand by being more proactive with your dog’s bathing and grooming.
-Nutrition also plays a major role in excessive shedding, so consider nutritional supplements and possible improvements to your dog’s diet to maintain a healthy skin and coat in the winter.
+Nutrition also plays a major role in excessive shedding so consider adding a supplement such as Skin & Coat Oil to help achieve a soft, shiny, and healthy coat, while addressing itchy dog skin this winter.